Itinerary ideas for heritage travelers and history fans visiting north Alabama

 Let’s go with Attalla to round out the top 25 due to it’s location near to I-59 and Gadsden.
 It would be easy for me to place it in the top 20 because I am more familiar with it than I am with some of the remaining downtowns.

-For a dozen photos see my article, A visit to the Attalla Downtown Historic District.
+For a dozen photos see my article, Historic places profile: Downtown Attalla, Alabama.

 Tourists who find encounters with historic places to be thought-provoking, awe-inspiring, or otherwise meaningful, will find magic in any historic downtown.
 Most of the cities listed above have downtown commercial districts and nearby residential districts that are listed in the National Register of Historic Places.

-Of course, many other downtowns in north Alabama, such as Albertville, Centre, Stevenson and Collinsville would have a strong argument for making the top 25.
-Those would certainly make the top 35 as would Haleyville, Pell City, Leeds, Russellville, Courtland and Winfield.
+Of course, many other downtowns in north Alabama, such as Albertville, Heflin, Centre, Stevenson and Collinsville would have a strong argument for making the top 25.
+Those would certainly make a top 40 list, as would Haleyville, Pell City, Leeds, Russellville, Courtland, Vernon and Winfield.